Shubham0850/awesome-web3/README.md

 ## Resource Links: Unveiling the Tome of Web3 Knowledge

-### Resources Links: Unveiling the Tome of Web3 Knowledge

-Picture this: You stumble upon a hidden chamber filled with ancient scrolls and mystical tomes.
+**Picture this:** You stumble upon a hidden chamber filled with ancient scrolls and mystical tomes.
 Each one holds a key to unlock a different facet of Web3 knowledge.
 These resources are your guide, your companions on this extraordinary journey.
 So, let us reveal the sacred texts that will aid you in unraveling the mysteries of Web3! 📚🌟🔓

 - **[Ethereum Developer Resources](https://ethereum.org/en/developers/)**: A builders manual for Ethereum.
 By builders, for builders.